michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.4.3 =
 - Added a style for debug output container elements.
+- Changed the format of ID of section container elements
 - Fixed a bug that page meta boxes could not be added by in-page tab.

 = 3.4.2 - 2014/12/08 =